StevenBlack/vocab/million-dollar-words.md

 ### hiatus
 A break in a career or routine.
-Optimistic TV producers talk about a show going on hiatus, when they really mean that it has been canceled.
-Pronounce it HJ-AY- TI/SS.
-(See also lacuna.)
+Optimistic TV producers talk about a show going on hiatus, when they really mean that it has been canceled. highbinder This is a word for swindler or confidence man.

-### highbinder
-This is a word for swindler or confidence man.
 It's a particularly nice word because you can accuse someone of being a highbinder without insulting him—he probably won't know what the word means!
 (See also gudgeon.)
 Hairy.
 A man in need of a shave is hirsute.
 You hirsute would not describe a sticky or hairy situation as hirsute.

 ### histrionic